Milk

 To confirm milk allergy, an Oral Food Challenge (OFC) can be performed in a clinical setting with a board certified allergist.
 OFC’s are also used to confirm when milk allergy is outgrown.
 Please consult with a board certified allergist for further instructions on cow’s milk in baked goods OFC, as risks may be involved, or whether the allergic individual should continue to avoid milk.

-Lactose intolerance, may be commonly confused with milk allergy, but this condition is not an allergy.
+Lactose intolerance, may be commonly confused with milk allergy, but this condition is not an IgE-mediated food allergy.
 In lactose intolerance, individuals cannot digest the sugars (lactose) in the milk because they have a deficiency of the lactase in the lining of the gut, which leads to abdominal cramps, gas or diarrhea.
 This is not an immunologic reaction.
 In milk allergy, patients can experience cramping or diarrhea similar to lactose intolerance.

 Milk can be an important source of protein, calcium, vitamin D and vitamin B12.
 In order to replace these dietary needs, allergic individuals may need to look at other food sources.
 A consultation with a pediatric nutritionist, who has experience with food allergies, may also be helpful to ensure balanced and adequate nutrition is achieved.[1]